louieh/dict-tiny/README.md

-Dict-tiny is a command-line utility that can be used as:
+A command-line utility that can be used as:

 * A dictionary of Chinese and English word translation by getting the data of youdao.com.
-* A translator by using Google Translate API.
+* A translator by using Google Translation API.
 You can also use it to detect the language type.

  Just for fun :)